-Canon 1200D versus Canon 4000D
+Canon 1200D vs 4000D

-Body comparison: Canon 1200D vs Canon 4000D
+Body comparison: Canon 1200D vs 4000D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 4000D is somewhat larger (1 percent) than the Canon 1200D.
 However, the 4000D is markedly lighter (9 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the 4000D are weather-sealed.

-Sensor comparison: Canon 1200D vs Canon 4000D
+Sensor comparison: Canon 1200D vs 4000D

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Technology-wise, the 4000D uses a more advanced image processing engine (DIGIC 4+) than the 1200D (DIGIC 4), with benefits for noise reduction, color accuracy, and processing speed.